Cardiff Corporation Waterworks: New personnel

 In the mid-20th century, Heath filters were decommissioned, to be replaced by a treatment works at Rhiwbina.
 In the 1960s, the Corporation built Llandegfedd Reservoir.
 It was designed to hold 5390 e6impgal, and is located in the valley of the Sôr Brook near Pontypool and the Royal Ordnance Factory at Glascoed.
 The dam consists of an earth embankment, with a core of rolled clay, and it is filled by water pumped from an intake on the River Usk at Prioress Mill, Rhadyr.
 It was opened in two stages in spring 1964 and spring 1965.
 Unlike previous reservoirs, the water was not used exclusively by Cardiff Corporation, but was split between five undertakings.
-Cardiff were allocated 9 e6impgal per day, Newport and South Monmouthshire Water Board 5 e6impgal per day, and Abertillery & District Water Board and Pontypool & District Water Company were allocated 3 e6impgal per day each.
+Cardiff were allocated 9 e6impgal per day, Newport and South Monmouthshire Water Board 5 e6impgal per day, and Abertillery and District Water Board, and Pontypool and District Water Company were allocated 3 e6impgal per day each.
 1825 e6impgal per year was also supplied to the Spencer Steel Works at Llanwern.
 Water from the reservoir was treated by the treatment works at Sluvad and flowed to Cardiff by gravity.

 Most of the Cardiff Corporation Waterworks major structures were grade II listed in the 21st century, Cantref Reservoir and dam in June 2002, the masonry structures at Beacons Reservoir in June 2005, the water filtration plant at Cantref in July 2005, and the reservoirs and dams at Beacons and Llanishen in July 2009.